 Bold Baking Basics Classic Lemon Ermine Frosting 4.80 from 5 votes Create a Profile! × Sign Up Already have an account?
 Sign In Jump To Recipe Save Recipe My Classic Lemon Ermine Frosting recipe is bright, fluffy, and loaded with lemon flavor that you cannot resist.
 By Gemma Stafford | March 19, 2022 | 19 Last updated on November 23, 2022 This post may contain affiliate links.
 Please see my full disclosure for details.
 Hi Bold Bakers!
 WHAT YOU GET: A fluffy, bright, lemony Ermine frosting recipe that’s perfect for any lemony dessert lover.
 My homemade lemon ermine frosting is the perfect cake topper for those who want a dessert that isn’t incredibly sweet — and it’s just as easy as making traditional buttercream.
 This flour buttercream is made by making a roux and flavored with fresh lemon juice, a bit of lemon extract, and lemon zest for both color and to really make the frosting lemony and pack a good punch.
 It’s all the lemon flavor but without the pucker!
 Ermine frosting is great for those who don’t like the thickness of cream cheese frosting or the sweetness of American buttercream.
 Try making my delicious Lemon Cake using this frosting!
 What Is Ermine Frosting?
 Ermine frosting, which is also called flour frosting, boiled milk icing, and butter roux icing, has been used since the early 1900s, and it has since had a resurgence in popularity.
 You’ve likely had traditional Ermine frosting on a red velvet cake.
 How Do You Make A Roux For Ermine Frosting?
 To make Ermine frosting, you first have to make a roux by whisking the milk, sugar, and flour in a saucepan over medium-low heat.
 It should become a pudding or paste-like texture.
 Then, once cooled, you whip in the butter and lemon ingredients.
 You end up with a super light frosting that is smooth and creamy — and you can’t taste the flour, trust me.
 Tools You Need To Make Lemon Ermine Frosting Measuring cups and spoons Mixing bowls Saucepan Stand mixer/Hand mixer Sieve Gemma’s Pro Chef Tips For Making Lemon Ermine Frosting Whisk your sugar, lemon juice, and flour mixture thoroughly before heating to ensure no lumps.
 Keep the heat to medium-low and whisk constantly for even heating and a lump-free end result.
 Don’t skip the straining step.
 Even with medium-low heat and constant whisking, some of the cooking flour can get lumpy, and you want to make sure that your frosting is nice and smooth.
 It is best to let the milk mixture cool to room temperature on the counter.
 Do not try to speed this up in the refrigerator.
 If you are pressed for time, you can whisk the hot mixture with an electric mixer for about 10 minutes until it cools down.
 Make absolutely sure that the flour mixture is cool before you add the butter or you will end up with a soupy mess!
 Add the butter gradually to allow the frosting to emulsify.
 More Recipes!
 If you loved this recipe, you’re going to love these, too.
-Vegan Chocolate Buttercream How to Make Cream Cheese (Bold Baking Basics) 3 Homemade Cream Cheese Flavors For The Perfect Bagel Bite How To Make The Best-Ever Vanilla Buttercream Frosting How to Make Clotted Cream How To Make Stabilized Whipped Cream Want To Go Deeper?
-Level up your baking skills even further and subscribe to the Bold Baking Academy today!
-You’ll get access to all the in-depth baking courses both past and present, access to the Bold Baking Academy Community, and the one-of-a-kind Baking Concierge — which is a fast & direct connection to me and my team of culinary experts to answer any baking question you might have.
-That’s right, inside or out of the Academy!
-So subscribe now!
+Vegan Chocolate Buttercream How to Make Cream Cheese (Bold Baking Basics) 3 Homemade Cream Cheese Flavors For The Perfect Bagel Bite How To Make The Best-Ever Vanilla Buttercream Frosting How to Make Clotted Cream How To Make Stabilized Whipped Cream Check out my new cookbook, Bigger Bolder Baking Every Day, for more delicious cake, cupcake, and frosting recipes!
 Try These Recipes!
 How To Make Homemade MozzarellaJalapeño Cheddar Cream CheeseHow To Make Chocolate Whipped CreamCrème Fraiche Whipped Cream Classic Lemon Ermine Frosting Recipe 4.80 from 5 votes Print Recipe Add to Favorites Loading… My Classic Lemon Ermine Frosting recipe is bright, fluffy, and loaded with lemon flavor that you cannot resist.
 Author: Gemma Stafford Servings: 4 cups Dessert Fruit Saucepan Prep Time 15 minsCook Time 5 minsChill for 1 hr My Classic Lemon Ermine Frosting recipe is bright, fluffy, and loaded with lemon flavor that you cannot resist.
 Author: Gemma Stafford Servings: 4 cups Ingredients 2 cups (16floz/480ml) whole milk1 ½ cups (12oz/340g) granulated sugar½ cup (2½oz/71g) all-purpose flour1 ½ cups (12oz/345g) unsalted butter (softened and sliced)2 tablespoons fresh lemon juice1 tablespoon lemon extract1 tablespoon lemon zest Instructions In a medium saucepan whisk the milk, sugar, and flour until smooth and then place over medium-low heat.Heat and whisk constantly until the mixture comes to a boil.Continue cooking and whisking for about just one or two more minutes, until the mixture thickens but not browned.
 Pour the mixture through a sieve and into a medium bowl.
 Place some plastic wrap over the surface of the mixture and let cool completely to room temperature (about 1 hour).Place the milk mixture in the bowl of a stand mixer fitted with a whisk attachment (or use a handheld electric mixer) and whisk on medium speed.Gradually add in the softened butter, a few slices at a time, until fully incorporated.Once the butter is whipped in, whisk in the lemon juice, extract and zest.Use immediately or refrigerate until ready to use.
 Let come back up to room temperature and re-whisk before using for the best spreading consistency.